-All my recent trips in Europe have had a hint of war to them.
+All my recent trips in Europe had a hint of war memories to them.
 I have been debating with my fellow travellers about why there was a need to keep the wars so alive.
-When my university announced an excursion to Flensburg, I had the same idea in mind.
-So I got my writer’s arsenal ready: a mini scribbling pad, pen, and my camera gear.
+When my university announced a day trip to Flensburg, I thought it was about the war again.
+So, I got my writer’s arsenal ready: a mini scribbling pad, pen, and my camera gear.
 I was ready to drink up every single word my tour guide uttered about Flensburg’s history and its role in the World Wars.

 In Flensburg, an icy blast of wind welcomed us.
 We walked on the wet cobbled stones shoving our hands into the pockets to keep ourselves warm.
-Our American-German tour guide, Ann Jenson, gave us an ear to ear grin and said “the weather is in your favour today”.
+Our American-German tour guide, Ann Jenson, gave us an ear to ear grin and said: “the weather is in your favour today”.
 I thought it was a joke and laughed as the temperature was six degrees.
-Later I found out that the typical weather during mid-November would be colder, rainier and darker.
-Fortunately, our mood was lightened up by the sight of Christmas market decorations.
-Traditionally, Christmas markets set up starts four weeks before the Christmas.
+Later, I found out that the typical weather during mid-November would be colder, rainier and darker.
+Despite the cold, my mood lightened up with the sight of Christmas market decorations.
+I learnt Christmas markets origin was in Germany and they are set up four weeks before Christmas.

-Ann announced, “no one will ever get lost in Flensburg”.
-It’s only 54 km in width with 90 thousand denizens.
-It was like a fish; we just have to remember the head and tail of the fish, which were big churches at the either end of the town and we will be able to navigate around the town.
+Ann suggested to think of Flensburg as a fish.
+We have to remember the head and tail of the fish, which were big churches at either end of the town and we will be able to navigate around the town.

 Streets getting ready for Christmas market

 After the introduction, she casually announced, “we will start our excursion by spending time in a rum museum”, and my jaw dropped.
 “Are you kidding?
 Are we not going to talk about the war?” was my reaction.
 And then I thought, it was perhaps about rum’s crucial role in the war.